eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 		+ It is where all module's versions are defined.
 It is used by gradlew.
 + build.gradle (file):
 	+ plugins:
-		+ spotless: Code formatting, check licensing, etc,
+		+ `spotless`: Code formatting, check licensing, etc,
 			+ Command:  `./gradlew spotlessApply`
-		+ errorprone:  Compliance with best practises in Java.
+		+ `errorprone`:  Compliance with best practices in Java.
 			+ Command:  `./gradlew errorProne`
 	+ distribution:
 		+ It defines where the building output is left by taking all projects into an application: